pau-mensa/xtr-warp-rs/README.md

 ### Sharded Index (RAM + VRAM as unified memory)

 When the index is too large for the available VRAM — or when you want to free up GPU memory for other workloads — xtr-warp-rs can shard it between RAM and GPU memory, treating both as a single unified pool.
+The split is configured at load time via the `device` argument to `load()`, which accepts three forms:

+- `str` — a single device (e.g. `"cuda"`, `"cpu"`, or `"auto"`).
+No sharding.
+- `list[str]` — a list of devices (e.g. `["cuda:0", "cpu"]`).
+Ratios are auto-computed to fill accelerator VRAM first and place the remainder on CPU.
-The split is controlled per-call via the `device` argument (e.g. `device={"cuda": 0.1, "cpu": 0.9}` keeps 10% of the work on GPU and 90% on CPU).
+- `dict[str, float]` — explicit ratios per device (e.g. `{"cuda": 0.1, "cpu": 0.9}` keeps 10% of the work on GPU and 90% on CPU).

+You can also call `recommend_device_map(devices)` to get a suggested ratio dict based on available memory, or `estimate_index_memory()` to inspect per-component byte sizes before deciding on a split.

 The table below compares pure CUDA against a 10/90 GPU/CPU shard.
 Sharded mode trades roughly **40% of CUDA's QPS** for a substantial cut in peak GPU memory — and is still **8-23× faster than fast-plaid CUDA** on every dataset.